 St Elizabeth`s Anglican ChurchPrint Page

-St Elizabeth`s Anglican Church is a memorial to the pioneers.
+St Elizabeth`s Anglican Church is a memorial to the pioneers of the district.

 In 1939, a fund was established to move the Eticup Church to Broomehill and rebuild it as a memorial to pioneers in the district.
 World War Two interrupted the plan, but it was re-established in 1948.
 Funds were raised through various stalls, a ball, and by cropping a paddock made available on `Ulupna`, a property owned by Mr Bert Patton.
 Labour and equipment for the planting and harvesting were donated by the residents of Broomehill.
 This paddock became known locally as the Church Paddock.
 Approximately £2,000 was raised for the church fund.